 Katie Cook is in her 11th year of teaching at Allegro, where she also created Allegro's 2015 original production "Believe!
 The Polar Express."
 Additionally, Katie has directed, choreographed, performed and instructed for numerous organizations in Rochester over the past decade, including Honors Choirs, Children's Dance Theatre, Rochester Symphony Orchestra and Chorale, RCTC and Lourdes High School.
 She holds her dance degree from the University of Wisconsin, Stevens Point, and received additional training and performance opportunities in Australia (Sydney Dance Company), New York (Mark Morris Dance Group), Chicago (CNADM) and Minneapolis (Zenon).
 Katie danced professionally with the Ray Terrill Dance Group in Minneapolis and most recently performed in Rochester with Tonic Sol Fa.
 She loves sharing her passion for dance with her students and the community!

-Taryn Cherrier is in her second year of teaching at Allegro.
+Taryn Cherrier is in her third year of teaching at Allegro.
 She grew up dancing and always wanted to teach classes.
-Taryn lives in Rochester with her husband and cat.
+Taryn lives in Rochester with her husband and two cats.
 In her spare time she likes to read and be outside (even if it's cold).
-Taryn is excited for this year and what it will bring!
+Taryn is excited to dance and grow this year!

 Jeanette Cunningham is part of the tap program at Allegro School of Dance.
 Jeanette started tapping at the age of five in St. Paul at Phil Alesso’s Studio.
 As a teen, she performed solo acts at numerous Minneapolis and St Paul events.
 Jeanette continued her dance training until she married and started a family.
 In Rochester, she taught tap for 2 years at the Rochester Academy of Theatre Dance before she began teaching with Janet Johnson in 1988.
 Jeanette enjoys being able to see her classes grow, improve, and develop wonderful routines from year to year.

 Lindsey Eddy, a Rochester Native, began her dance journey at the age of 5 with Allegro School of Dance under the direction of Janet Johnson.
 Ballet was her primary focus and eventually she student-taught several classes with Kathy Chase and Janet during her high school career as well as assisting in the office.
 Lindsey attended North Dakota State University for Architecture and Interior design, but maintained a relationship with Allegro during her summers home from college.
 She taught fairytale camps with Kathy Chase, then after college she worked in the office and taught pre-ballet and Ballet 1.
-Currently, Lindsey works at Mayo Clinic and is excited to be part of the Allegro team once again.
+Currently, Lindsey works at Mayo Clinic and is a mother of two young dancers who enjoy being part of the Allegro family.

 Carol Engel graduated from Minnesota State University, Mankato, with a BS degree in Music Education and a Concentration in Piano.
 She also had additional studies from UND and St. Thomas.
 She retired from teaching music in the East Grand Forks MN Public Schools, so that she and her husband, John, could be closer to family.
 Besides teaching piano lessons out of her home for many years in EGF, she also played for church, concerts, contests, musicals, weddings and funerals.
 She joined the staff at Allegro in the fall of 2008.
 Currently, she plays keyboard in the Rochester Big Band, plays piano/organ for various music programs and church services in town, and helps out on the keyboard for musicals with the Rochester Civic Theatre.
 You can find her teaching piano lessons here at Allegro two days a week.